Digimon Story: Cyber Sleuth: Sales

 The PlayStation Vita version of Digimon Story: Cyber Sleuth sold 76,760 copies in its debut week in Japan, becoming the third high-selling title for the week.
 Although initial sales were less than its predecessor, Digimon World Re:Digitize, Cyber Sleuth managed to sell approximately 91.41% of all physical copies shipped to the region, and would go on to sell a total of 115,880 copies by the end of 2015, becoming the 58th best-selling software title that year.

 In the UK, Digimon Story: Cyber Sleuth was the 11th best selling game in the week of release.
 The PlayStation Vita version was the best selling digital title in North America and Europe.
 The game also has good performance among Latin American countries (#2 Brazil, #3 Mexico, #3 Argentina, #3 Chile, #3 Costa Rica, #4 Guatemala, #6 Perú, #9 Colombia) and the PlayStation 4 version was the 20th best selling digital title in North America and the 19th in Europe on the PlayStation Store in the month of its release in their respective categories.
 By May 2019, Cyber Sleuth had sold over 800,000 copies worldwide.
 By October 2020, Cyber Sleuth and Hacker's Memory had shipped more than 1.5 million units worldwide combined.
 The Switch port of Complete Edition sold 4,536 copies in its first week in Japan.
-By March 2025, they had sold a combined 2.5 million.
+By March 2025, they had sold a combined 2.5 million, and by May 2026, 3 million.